 Think of it another way.
 A competitor’s service technician could charge $50 per hour for a HVAC repair and be a rip off.
 Your service technician could fix an air conditioning system for $200 per hour and be a great value.
 How can this be?
 A $200 per hour technician should perform a complete and thorough diagnostic procedure.
 Everything should be cleaned and tuned, and a professional repair made in one trip.
 That’s worth two hundred bucks.
 A fifty dollar an hour parts changer who takes longer than he should and looks like he’s there to tar the roof instead of repair an electrical, plumbing, or HVAC system is no bargain.
 A bum at $50.00 per hour is still a bum.

 You do not have to (or maybe shouldn’t) stop using time and material pricing.
 There are times where you may wish to quote something by the hour.
-Let’s say that you are an electrician and you’re troubleshooting a non-functioning florescent light.
+Let’s say that you are an electrician and you’re troubleshooting a non-functioning fluorescent light.
 It’s a commercial building with a 17’ ceiling.
 You might quote the owner $75.00 per hour to locate the electrical short (open circuit) and then you may quote a flat rate price to make the electrical repair.
 Maybe you do HVAC or plumbing work; you can think of a similar scenario.

 You may have commercial clients that need a breakdown of time and materials - for whatever reason.
-Large commercial service or non-standard repairs can, and perhaps should be, performed under time and material billing.
+Large commercial service or non-standard repairs can, and perhaps should, be performed under time and material billing.

 Some service businesses think they need thousands of HVAC, plumbing, and electrical repairs.
 Most service departments do about one hundred different repairs 80% of the time.
 One hundred flat rate tasks equal about a ten-page book.
 So, what about the other 20%?
 Well, 95% of what you repair can be covered with five hundred flat rate repairs.
 You will never have a flat rate book large enough for the last 5%.
-For those repairs, calculate the price in the field using a Quick Price Calculator like that found in Flat Rate Plus®
+For those repairs, calculate the price in the field using a Quick Price Calculator like that found in Flat Rate Plus®.

 Here’s a tip for those of you that use flat rate software like Flat Rate Plus (the flat rate pricing software I developed).
 Ask your service technicians to place a light pen mark next to every task they use from their flat rate pricing book.
-After one year, inactivate any tasks that you have not used and reprint the books.
+After one year, inactivate any tasks that you have not used, and reprint the books.
 I would not include a flat rate repair unless you sell it five or six times per year.

 You need to get “buy in” from your service technicians and other coworkers.
 You’ll get this by discussing flat rate pricing with them and explaining why you switched or are considering the switch from time and materials.
 You must explain how flat rate service will benefit them as well as benefit the customer.

 Once you have your flat rate price books in hand, you need to conduct initial and ongoing training on the proper use of the flat rate books as well as answering common questions and addressing customer concerns.
-There is no substitute for training and all great service organizations train their people.
+There is no substitute for training, and all great service organizations train their people.

 Flat rate pricing is simply offering to do a job (of any kind) for a fixed price.
 You are using flat rate pricing each time you write a sales proposal or make a verbal "estimate".
 People expect to be told "how much" before any work is ever started.